Skip to main content

 Does this work with Apache running in Kubernetes?

 Yes.
-Set endpoint to the Apache service DNS (e.g., http://apache.default.svc.cluster.local/server-status?auto) and ensure mod_status allows access from the Collector pod's network.
+Set endpoint to the Apache service DNS (e.g., http://apache.default.svc.cluster.local:80/server-status?auto) and make sure the <Location> Require allows the Collector pod's network.
 The Collector can run as a sidecar or DaemonSet.

 How do I monitor multiple Apache instances?